AtlasGPT Brain

 High

 Physicians have been burned by general AI tools.
 ChatGPT hallucinations in clinical contexts are well-documented.
-The medical community has a visceral, justified fear of AI that makes things up.
+The medical community has a visceral, justified fear of tools that make things up.
+IMPORTANT: Do not use the word 'AI' in advertising.
+Frame AtlasGPT as a 'hyper-nuanced, clinician-validated algorithm' — this is the language Dr. Cohen-Gadol specifically prescribed.
 This is the single biggest barrier to adoption and must be addressed head-on in every ad.

 "I tried ChatGPT for a clinical question once.
 It gave me a drug interaction that doesn't exist."